joshuaabrookuk/joshuaabrookuk/README.md

 ## Skills

 ### Teamwork
-I value above all else my ability to thrive in teamwork, communication is the key to successful teamwork.
-During Makers group projects we used Agile principles to coordinate and plan our project schedule and day-to-day responsibilities.
-As my confidence grew I took to the role of Leader and Scrum-master eager to face the challenge, delegating tasks and prioritizing team resources to reach deadlines on time.
+I value above all else my ability to thrive in a team, communication is the key to a successful project.
+During Makers group work we used Agile principles to coordinate and plan our project schedule as well as day-to-day responsibilities.
+As my confidence grew I took on the role of Leader and Scrum-Master, eager to face the challenge.
+I delegated tasks and prioritized team resources to reach our deadlines on time.

 ### Efficient Learner
-Early on in my journey, I was exposed to many new languages and concept that were seldom quick or straightforward to learn, however, though practice and process I can find similarity in patterns and concepts, getting me up to speed quickly with any unfamiliar tech or language.
-With TTD for example, I acknowledge that processes need to be followed, working deliberately and intentionally, from a base of understanding.
+Early on in my journey, I was exposed to many new languages and concepts that were seldom quick or straightforward to learn.
+However, through practice and process I can find similarity in concepts, getting me up to speed with any unfamiliar tech or language.
+With TTD for example, I acknowledge that processes need to be followed, working deliberately and intentionally from a base of understanding.
 While working remotely I have become much more resourceful.
-I know where to go and who to ask for help, as a result, I move through blockages and focus on the big picture faster.
+I know where to go and who to ask for help, and as a result, I am able to move through blockages and focus on the bigger picture.

 ### Problem Solver
-It used to be that when I got stuck on a problem I would obsess until I found a solution or gave up trying, however, Makers has transformed my problem-solving abilities, turning me into a much more effective problem solver.
-I have cultivated a healthy mindset and strategies when I do get stuck.
-Now I approach problems with the same focus and dedication while allowing myself to breath and knowing when to step away or ask for guidance always taking steps forward, despite how small.
+It used to be that when I got stuck on a problem I would obsess until I found a solution or would give up trying.
+Makers Academy has transformed my problem-solving abilities, allowing me to troubleshoot much more effectively.
+This can be distinctly seen in my debugging process.
+I have cultivated a healthy mindset and strategies for when I do get stuck.
+Now I approach problems with the same focus and dedication whilst allowing myself to breathe.
+I know when to step away or ask for guidance, always taking steps forward in the right direction.

 <br>